Azure/arm-ttk/README.md

 - Security practices for the language (outputting secrets in plain text)
 - Using the appropriate language construct for the task at hand (using environmental functions instead of hard-coding values)

-Not everthing is appropriate for a universal set of tests and not every test will apply to every scenario, so the framework allows for easy expansion and individual selection of tests.
+Not everything is appropriate for a universal set of tests and not every test will apply to every scenario, so the framework allows for easy expansion and individual selection of tests.

+## Running Unit Tests locally before request a PR

+Tests can be run directly in PowerShell, or run from the command line using a wrapper script.

+You can run all of the unit tests by using **.\arm-ttk.tests.ps1**.

+This will run the full suite of unit tests against the tests json files.

+use:

+    # set your location in the project directory:
+    Set-Location -Path "$(YourGithubProjectFolder)\arm-ttk\unit-tests"
+    <#
+      Run this to make sure arm-ttk was not previously loaded and where you might be using from another source;
+      ie: from the official release or the master branch
+    #>
+    Remove-Module -Name arm-ttk

+    # import the module from the current branch
+    Import-Module ..\arm-ttk\arm-ttk.psd1

+    # These are the same tests that run in the pipeline when doing a commit or a pull request (PR).
+    .\arm-ttk.tests.ps1

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+You will only need to do this once across all repositories using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).